Rhinocort

 For Children

-Budesonide uses allowed children are aged 5-12 years: The dose is 200-400 mcg/d.
+Budesonide is allowed for children aged 5-12 years.
+The dose is 200-400 mcg/d.
 Budesonide therapy can be used at any age, as patients do not need to breathe and perform certain activities at the same time, such as squeezing the bottle, holding the nebulizer, etc., which is particularly important in young children.

 Budesonide Side Effects

 Systemic effects can occur with any inhaled corticosteroid, especially when high doses are administered over a long period.
-The likelihood of these effects occurring is significantly less with inhaled corticosteroids than with oral corticosteroids.
+These effects are likely to occur significantly less with inhaled corticosteroids than with oral corticosteroids.

 Budesonide Side Effects: